Estimating Earth's Temperature Response with Transformed and Augmented OLS: Methodology: TAOLS Approach

-These transformed variables represent the low-frequency components of the time series while simultaneously filtering out high-frequency noise like seasonal cycles.
-In the above, $K$ denotes the number of basis functions used in the transformation.
-It acts as a tuning parameter to be adjusted from $10$ to $150$ in our empirical study.
-If $K$ is small (e.g., $K=10$), then long trends and swings will be captured.
-On the other hand, if $K$ is large (e.g., $K=80$), then short-term fluctuations will be included.
-We can therefore analyze how stable the estimates are over this range of $K$.
+These transformed variables retain the low-frequency components of the time series while filtering out high-frequency variation.
+The parameter $K$ denotes the number of basis functions used in the transformation.
 Based on the transformed variables, we now have

-for $\alpha =\left( \mu ,\gamma \right) ^{\prime }$ and $i=1,2,\ldots ,K.$ This is our transformed and augmented regression model.
+for $\alpha =\left( \gamma ,\mu \right) ^{\prime }$ and $i=1,2,\ldots ,K.$ This is our transformed and augmented regression model.

-Lastly, we apply the standard Ordinary Least Squares (OLS) method to the regression model in equation (\ref{eq:TA_reg}) to estimate the parameters.
-The goal of OLS is to minimize the sum of the squared differences between the observed and predicted values.
-Here, we apply OLS to the transformed variables to yield estimates of $\gamma$, $\mu$, $\lambda$, $\phi $, and $ \delta$.
+Third, we apply OLS to the transformed regression model~\eqref{eq:TA_reg} to obtain estimates of $\gamma$, $\mu$, $\lambda$, $\phi$, and $\delta$.
 Unlike Johansen's MLE, which requires a fully specified ECM and assumes normality, TAOLS relies on the asymptotic properties of the transformed series, delivering estimators that are consistent and asymptotically mixed-normal under general conditions (e.g., weak dependence in $e_{t}$).
-A further advantage of TAOLS is that standard inference methods, such as the t-test, can be readily applied, providing a straightforward and convenient tool for empirical research.
-For details on the asymptotic theory, see SPK (2025).
+A further advantage of TAOLS is that standard inference methods, such as the $t$-test, can be readily applied, making statistical inference straightforward.
+For details on the asymptotic theory, see \citet{SPK2025}.